codemac/chip/README.md

 #### Supported Platforms

-Chip supports Unix systems on x86_64 and ARMv7 (you need support for the `ldm` and `stm` instructions), although most of the optimization effort has gone into Linux+ARMv7+musl-gcc builds, since that is *my* deployment environment.
+Chip supports Unix systems on x86_64 and ARMv7, although most of the optimization effort has gone into Linux+ARMv7+musl-gcc builds, since that is *my* deployment environment.
 Porting the runtime to new architectures/ABIs is pretty easy, but each new platform imposes new testing requirements.
 Today, I test changes on Linux/x86_64, Linux/ARMv7, and OSX/x86_64.

+NOTE: On ARM, you'll need to compile your binary with `-mfloat-abi=softfp` if you want to use floating-point operations (across scheduler boundaries) safely, as the context-switching code does not preserve floating point registers.

 ##### OS support